 On 5 March 1995, the first of two exhibitions curated by the Hamburg Institute for Social Research on crimes committed by the German Wehrmacht opened in Hamburg.
 In this text, our director Jan Philipp Reemtsma discusses the impacts of both exhibitions, why he had a committee of historians review the first, ultimately leading to a second, more comprehensive show.

 In late 2014, György Gábor's translation into Hungarian of Wolfgang Kraushaar, »Der Aufruhr der Ausgebildeten« was released by Napivilág Kiadó.

 Just out this spring is the English language edition of Elissa Mailänder Koslov, »Gewalt im Dienstalltag.
 Die SS-Aufseherinnen des Konzentrations- und Vernichtungslagers Majdanek 1942-1944« in a translation prepared by Patricia Szobar for Michigan State University Press.

 Congratulations to Our Author Claudia Weber

 The focus of her work there, as a successor to Professor Karl Schlögel, will be on eastern European history in the nineteenth and twentieth centuries.
-Prior to her appointment, Claudia Weber was a research fellow here at the Hamburg Institute for Social Reserach and has co-edited two books in Hamburger Edition's Cold War Studies series.
-We are now looking forward to publishing her new monograph »Perpetrators at War: The Entangled History of the Katyn Executions «, which will be released in March 2015.
+Prior to her appointment, Claudia Weber was a research fellow here at the Hamburg Institute for Social Research and has co-edited two books in Hamburger Edition's Cold War Studies series.
+We've just released her new monograph on the history of the Katyn executions.